textpattern/textpattern.github.io/development/admin-side-plugin-tutorial.md

 }
 ~~~

-When you click on a link you'll see (above pagetop) that the relevant
+When you select a link you'll see (above pagetop) that the relevant
 function is being called.
 That's how you differentiate between steps and
 do things.
 In this example, we might do something (e.g. update a
 database table) and then show the list again.
 You could use the